CardamomFlower/FlowerMachine/README.md

 association.
 Uninstall it from Settings > Apps like anything else; your presets are left where they are unless you tick the box that says otherwise.

-The first time you open it, it is empty.
-That is on purpose.

 ## Filling it

 Drag an audio file from Explorer onto any pad, or double-click an empty one to